 After the end of the Marcos dictatorship in 1986, the Philippines became more important for German companies; from around 2010, the country then became significantly more attractive once again for the German business sector.
 With a very young average population, which is largely English-speaking, the Philippines has developed into a globally leading location for outsourced company services and is also becoming increasingly important as a manufacturing location.

-The Philippines is the most important country of origin in the world for shipping crews of all ranks and Filipino sailors thus play a key role in German merchant shipping.
+The Philippines is an important country of origin in the world for shipping crews of all ranks and Filipino sailors thus play a key role in German merchant shipping.
 In recent years Filipino nurses have been recruited to work in Germany.

 The country’s main economic partners are in East Asia (China, Japan and Korea) and the United States.
 Among EU Member States, Germany is the Philippines’ largest trade and investment partner.